Spaying (Ovario-hysterectomy)

 When: Shelters frequently spay kittens and puppies as early as 8 weeks old, but the very best time is after puppy or kitten vaccines have been completed, after the young pet's immune system is working well, but before sexual puberty.
-That means the best time is between 4 and 6 months of age for both male kittens and puppies.
+That means the best time is between 4 and 6 months of age for both kittens and puppies.
+This is also the age we recommend castration for male kittens and puppies.

 The advantages:

-This surgery means no unwanted puppies, no deadly uterine infections, no ovarian cancer, no mammary enlargement and no breast cancer.
+This surgery means no unwanted puppies, no fatal uterine infections, no ovarian cancer, and greatly reduced change of mammary enlargement and breast cancer.

 And it keeps your dog from going into "Heat" and all the roaming, running away, mess and bother of being in heat.